ROB-GNSS/GeodesyML_proposal/docs/Metadata.md

 ## Provenance information for GeodesyML files

-We propose to introduce a new class `geo:Metadata` to include provenance infomation about the GoedesyML file itself and attach rich metadata (as stated by one of the FAIR data principles: *“F2. data are described with rich metadata”* Wilkinson et al. The FAIR Guiding Principles for scientific data management and stewardship.
+We propose to introduce a new class `geo:Metadata` to include provenance information about the GeodesyML file itself and attach rich metadata (as stated by one of the FAIR data principles: *“F2. data are described with rich metadata”*
+Wilkinson et al. The FAIR Guiding Principles for scientific data management and stewardship.
 [Sci Data 3, 160018 (2016)](https://www.nature.com/articles/sdata201618)) to the GeodesyML file itself.

 The following information, included as [`gml:MD_Metadata` data type](http://www.datypic.com/sc/niem21/e-gmd_MD_Metadata.html), will allow identifying the organization that validated and distributes the station information encoded in the GeodesyML file: